near/NEPs/specs/Standards/Tokens/FungibleTokenMetadata.md

 Custom fungible tokens play a major role in decentralized applications today.
 FTs can contain custom properties to differentiate themselves from other tokens or contracts in the ecosystem.
 Some properties, such as a token's description, are best stored off-chain or in a decentralized storage platform, in order to save on storage costs.
 Other properties, however, are more fundamental to a token's identity and arguably belong on-chain, like the token's name and symbol.

-As blockchain technology advances, it becomes increasingly important to provide backwards compatibility and a concept of a version.
+As blockchain technology advances, it becomes increasingly important to provide backwards compatibility and a concept of a spec.
 This standard encompasses all the concerns mentioned.
 Extra properties not included here likely belong in the `reference` object.

 Prior art:
 - [EIP-1046](https://eips.ethereum.org/EIPS/eip-1046)